If You Teach a Student Mathematica…

 But I digress; let me get back to teaching.
 Instructors quickly understand the value of augmenting their teaching with Mathematica, whether it takes the form of lab exercises, projects, quizzes, or tests, but a common refrain I hear from the faculty is that because of the wealth of material to cover in a single semester, it’s hard to devote a lecture period to teaching students the basics of how to use Mathematica.

-We listened to this feedback, and our response was the “Hands-on Start to Mathematica” screencast.
+We listened to this feedback, and our response was the “Hands-on Start to Mathematica” screencast, which has since been updated.

 This 20-minute tutorial went live for the 2008 fall semester, and faculty test-drove it with their Mathematica courses.
 The video can be watched on demand, so it makes an effective homework assignment for students, watching and working alongside Mathematica as they learn how to format text, perform computations, generate plots, and even create their own interactive models.